JSpeedie/cmp-tree/README.md

 this forking is slowing things down in more ways than one.

-My solution was to implement a quick-and-dirty function that would replace a `fork()` -> `exec()` call pair by simply comparing the contents of two files, and if at any point it found a difference, exiting and returning a status that indicates that the two files are different.
+My solution was to implement a quick-and-dirty function that would replace a `fork()` -> `exec("cmp [first_directory]/[unique_file_path[i]] [second_directory]/[unique_file_path[i]]")` call pair by simply comparing the contents of two files, and if at any point it found a difference, exiting and returning a status that indicates that the two files are different.
 My first-draft of this function yielded no significant performance gain which surprised me given that there should be substantially less overhead - no forking, no commandline argument or flag parsing, none of the extra functionality a more complete program like `cmp` might have.
 My first-draft file-comparison function worked by reading a set number of bytes from both files, and then looping through those bytes 1 by 1 and if the byte from one file mismatched the corresponding byte from the other file, it exited early.
 After some quick research, I found that using `memcmp()` to compare two sets of bytes was possibly faster.
 I gave it a go and found my program was *substantially* faster.
 It turns out that on a lot of architectures, `memcmp()` has an implementation written efficiently in assembly.
 For example, it could be vectorized for your processor architecture, giving it huge speed gains over whatever the compiler was able to do to my C/C++ code for comparing bytes.
 At the time of writing, this switch from manually checking each byte to using `memcmp()` represents the biggest speed improvement I've found so far.

 Before making the switch from manually comparing bytes to using `memcmp()`, I also tried multithreading the C implementation to see if that would help.
 It